katemoser/typescript-pixly/HowTo.md

 3. dotenv (built in type declarations) to protect our .env environmental variables while in production: npm install dotenv
+4. All collaborators make their own .env files that will store their personal keys.

 ### Database ###